SvenRosvall/VLCB-Arduino/docs/PersistentStorage.md

 | 4      | Event Variable 1 |
 | ...    | Any further EVs  |

-The total number of bytes for each events are calculated and available in EE_BYTES_PER_EVENT.
+The total number of bytes for each event are calculated and available in EE_BYTES_PER_EVENT.
 There is storage available for EE_MAX_EVENTS events.
 Event data is starting at address EE_EVENTS_START and uses (EE_MAX_EVENTS * EE_BYTES_PER_EVENT) bytes.